A guide to the best places to visit from Luxembourg City when looking for day trips

 Besides the Abbey Museum, the impressive basilica, the Roman Villa, and the quaint town walls, Echternach is a paradise for active travelers and outdoor lovers.

-There’s nothing more fun than renting a pedalo or a SUP board and enjoy the tranquility of this oasis of peace on one of the best beaches near Luxembourg City.
+There’s nothing more fun than renting a pedalo or a SUP board and enjoying the tranquility of this oasis of peace on one of the best beaches near Luxembourg City.

 Although it’s possibly the nearest beach to Luxembourg, unfortunately, you can’t swim in the lake (yet!!).